 Professional Sports and Sporting Events

-South Florida is home to four, major professional sports teams, each with their own home stadium and legions of fans.
+South Florida is home to four, soon to be five, major professional sports teams, each with their own home stadium and legions of fans.

 Major League Baseball (MLB)

 National Basketball Association (NBA)